MiguelCamilo/Todo-List-ReactNative-App/README.md

 ## What Did I Learn?
 - What have you learned/improved?
+  - How to build an API connected to a database and using C.R.U.D (Create / Read / Update / Delete )
   - Working on this project helped me develop my skills with React Native and get a better understanding of React Native Components and useState Hooks

 ### Built With